Skip to Content Top

 Assault A New Approach to Legal representation

-Birmingham Aggravated Assault Lawyer
+Birmingham Aggravated Assault Lawyers

 Assault can be a serious offense in Alabama because it typically involves the use of force or threat of force against others, making it violent in nature.
 It is broadly defined under the Alabama Code, Title 13A, Criminal Code, Chapter 6, Offenses Involving Danger to the Person.
 Assault involves intentionally causing physical injury to another person, either directly or through the use of a deadly weapon.
 The exact legal statutes categorize assault based on the offense's severity and circumstances.